ManviSingh20/Jenkins-CI-CD-pipeline/README.md

 <img width="716" alt="Screenshot 2024-09-18 at 1 31 07 AM" src="https://github.com/user-attachments/assets/aa737f37-5e2b-4cf5-b4fe-82c77b15eb54">

+3. Paste the publicIP of the instance in the new browser window as ``` <publicIP>:9000 ```.
-3. The SonarQube server will start
+4. The SonarQube server will start

    - Use Username as: ``` admin ```
    - Use Password as: ``` admin ```

-4. There will be a window to chance the password.
+5. There will be a window to chance the password.
 Select the password of your own.

 <img width="1389" alt="Screenshot 2024-09-18 at 1 33 38 AM" src="https://github.com/user-attachments/assets/4ca19318-23ae-4bb2-aeb9-25f05c541af0">